Nancy Pelosi: Israel

 In September 2008, Pelosi hosted a reception in Washington with Israeli Speaker of the Knesset Dalia Itzik, along with 20 members of Congress, where they toasted the "strong friendship" between Israel and the United States.
 During the ceremony, Pelosi held up replica dog tags of the three Israeli soldiers captured by Hezbollah and Hamas in 2006 and said she keeps them as a "symbol of the sacrifices made, sacrifices far too great by the people of the state of Israel".

 Pelosi supported Israel in the 2014 Israel–Gaza conflict.
 In March 2018 Pelosi said, "There is no greater political accomplishment in the 20th Century than the establishment of the State of Israel."
 Pelosi condemned Rep. Ilhan Omar of Minnesota for posting controversial tweets related to Jews and Israel.
 In March 2019, she said, "Israel and America are connected now and forever.
 We will never allow anyone to make Israel a wedge issue."

 In January 2017, Pelosi voted against a House resolution that would condemn the UN Security Council Resolution 2334.
 This UN Security Council Resolution called Israeli settlement building in the occupied Palestinian territories in the West Bank a "flagrant violation" of international law and a major obstacle to peace.
 She condemned the Boycott, Divestment, and Sanctions (BDS) movement targeting Israel.

 Pelosi has voiced heavy criticism over Israel's plan to annex parts of the West Bank and the Jordan Valley.
 She said Israeli annexation would undermine U.S. national security interests.
-Pelosi said that Democrats are taking "a great pride" in Barack Obama’s Memorandum of Understanding (MOU) that Israel signed with the Obama administration in 2016, for a guarantee of $38 billion in defense assistance over a decade.
+Pelosi said that Democrats are taking "a great pride" in Barack Obama's Memorandum of Understanding (MOU) that Israel signed with the Obama administration in 2016, for a guarantee of $38 billion in defense assistance over a decade.

+Pelosi is a strong supporter of US aid to Israel, saying in 2018, "If this Capitol crumbled to the ground, the one thing that would remain would be our commitment to our aid".
+In 2021 she met with Prime Minister Yair Lapid, when she reaffirmed her support for Israel, stating "For many of us, it is in our DNA", referring to her father's support for the country.
+On January 28, 2024, Pelosi suggested that some pro-Palestinian protesters calling for a ceasefire in the Gaza war could be connected to Russia and called on the FBI to investigate.